 1. Technical Innovation is Everywhere, But Not Enough Businesses Are Adopting It

 Technical innovations across production, sales and delivery, product recommendation and personalization, and consumption are just beginning to take over.
 Some businesses are testing things like sensors with predictive models to assist vinification and wine aging, algorithms to match customers with products based on their preferences and taste palettes, and packaging innovations including boxed, canned and single-serve formats for wine.
-Although delivery services centered around getting wine at your doorstop makes up around 40% of the wine industry’s movement toward innovation, it is a limited space to make improvements – and only addresses part of the problem.
+Although delivery services centered around getting wine at your doorstep makes up around 40% of the wine industry’s movement toward innovation, it is limited space to make improvements – and only addresses part of the problem.

-The obvious next step would be to continue to improve delivery and fulfillment services, while keeping our eye on how we can take better advantage of opportunities for disruption in production and personalization.
+The obvious next step would be to continue to improve delivery and fulfillment services while keeping our eye on how we can take better advantage of opportunities for disruption in production and personalization.
 Although there is much room for improvement when it comes to digital innovation, the industry has established the foundation and first steps to embracing technology.

 2. Customer Demand is Setting a New Bar for Digital Success

 The U.S. is currently the largest market for wine in the world (consuming about 13% of the worldwide supply), which allows the American customer base to significantly impact trends in the industry.
 In the U.S., wine has a much higher market share compared to other spirits when it comes to online sales, and it’s making wine e-commerce a necessary part of digital strategies for the wine industry rather than just an option.

 Emerging technologies continue to improve direct-to-consumer (D2C) sales of wine in order to meet the fast and unrelenting rise of customer demand.